woc-hack/tutorial/README.md

 ```
 ---------------
 This script simply prints each WoC authors name.
-This script helps illustrate how to go about retrieving the keys in a key-value basemap using Perl, but lacks any practical use on it's own.
+This helps illustrate how to go about retrieving the keys in a key-value basemap using Perl, but lacks any practical use on it's own.

+Notice in this script the $split is defined to be 32 and the for loop iterates from 0 to 31.
+The reason for this is because of how the data is stored in the basemaps.
+Each basemap from one data type to another is split into 32 roughly equal parts based on their hashes.
+As such, in order to iterate over the entire data set, it is neccesary to look at each of these files separately.

+From there, Perl allows for direct tying to each of these files in the format of a hash.
+Because the basemappings are saved using TokyoCabinet, it requires them to be opened using TokyoCabinet to retrieve the data.

+Once the hash is tied to the mapping, iterating over the hash can be done, and retrieval of the information simply becomes accessing the elements.

 ## Mongo Database